lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 Note that the following are also acceptable: `en-GB` for British English, and `de-DE` for German :)

+**Note: ** It would probably be a good idea to save or copy this JSON file somewhere as subsequent builds may wipe the information in the file.
+That way, you won't need to go through all these configuration steps again.

 ### 3.5 Check the Microphone
 We'll need to make sure the microphone is set up properly.
 To test this out, run the following commands: